-Mary the mother of God, specifically honored in the title "Our Lady Queen of the Angels".
-This patronage has existed since the dedication of our original buildings and the property for the establishment of the Our Lady of the Angels Seminary which formerly
+The Patron saint of the Bishop Alemany High School Community is Mary the mother of God, specifically honored in the title "Our Lady Queen of the Angels."
+This patronage has existed since the dedication of our original buildings and the property for the establishment of the Our Lady of the Angels Seminary which formerly occupied this site up until the time of the 1994 earthquake, which devastated the original Bishop Alemany High School property located across Rinaldi Street.

 In the scriptures the angels are the messengers of God.
-Mary, the mother of our Church is the queen of these messengers, directing them (and us) always to bring the Good News of God's love and salvation to all.
-The city of Los Angeles itself is the outgrowth of the original settlement "Pueblo de Nuestra Senora de Los Angeles", established September 14, 1781.
+Mary, the mother of our Church is the Queen of these messengers, directing them (and us) always to bring the Good News of God's love and salvation to all.
+The city of Los Angeles itself is the outgrowth of the original settlement "Pueblo de Nuestra Senora de Los Angeles," established September 14, 1781.
 The Spanish settlers chose this name because it was on the traditional Spanish feast of Mary, Our Lady of the Angels, that they decided on their settlement.

 We continue to join ourselves to the spiritual life of heaven in our prayers to the saints, particularly under the protective and encouraging care of our mother Mary.
-In the Gospels Mary is portrayed as faithful to God as she directs the people to "do whatever He tells you".
-We pray the invocation, Mary, Our Lady Queen of the Angels, pray for us" as we pray that Mary will pray with us, helping us to pray for what is right and encouraging us to be faithful to God.
+In the Gospels Mary is portrayed as faithful to God as she directs the people to "do whatever He tells you."
+We pray the invocation, "Mary, Our Lady Queen of the Angels, pray for us" as we pray that Mary will pray with us, helping us to pray for what is right and encouraging us to be faithful to God.